nizos/nizos.github.io/src/posts/improving-website-speed-with-compression/index.md

 Brotli is further able to reach higher compression density by utilizing context models and other improvements.
 It also uses a pre-defined dictionary along its dynamic memory, roughly 120 KiB containing 13,000 common words, phrases and substrings derived from internet documents.

 This allows Brotli to reach compression densities that are roughly 15% denser for JavaScript and CSS files, and 20% denser for HTML files compared to Gzip.
 That said, Brotli can also take longer to compress data compared to Gzip.
-The higher the compression level is, the longer it takes to perform it.
+The higher the level of compression, the longer it takes.

 ## Pre-Compressing Files